-One article in particular, What has happened to non-COVID mortality during the pandemic?[8], does seek to address the same basic question that our project is focused on.
+One article in particular, What has happened to non-COVID mortality during the pandemic?[7], does seek to address that challenge.
 While the scope of said article is restricted solely to the United Kingdom, it does provide a possible roadmap for our own inquiries.
-Another (admittedly pre-print) article presents a possibility for teasing out changes in specific non-COVID-19 mortality types by projecting current mortality rate subtype units in lieu of local units [7].